se-cloud-emea/prisma-cnns/README.md

 The version 1.0 of the script is for a greenfield scenario.
 It is possible to append new firewall rules to the existing entries.
 It is a subject for the next release.

-The procedure to generate CNNF/CNNS microsegmentation rules based on Prisma Cloud observations.
+The procedure to generate CNNF/CNNS microsegmentation rules based on Prisma Cloud observations is as follows.

 #### Step 0.
 Do the backup of existing firewall rules.